ric2016/shared_places/README.md

 * Shared places are handled as level 0 _LOC records, containing coordinates, notes, and media objects.
 * Shared places may be edited and viewed via an additional top-level menu.
 * On the (extended) facts and events tab, shared place data is displayed in addition to regular place data.
-* All shared place data is fully included in the gedcom exported by webtrees (and may also be imported from other sources supporting _LOC records), on the basis of the Gedcom 5.5EL extension.
+* All shared place data is fully included in the gedcom exported by webtrees (and may also be imported from other sources supporting _LOC records), on the basis of the Gedcom-L agreements.
 * Geodata is provided to other modules (e.g. for use in maps).

 ![SharedPlaces2](SharedPlaces2.png)

-### Gedcom 5.5EL<a name="gedcom"/>
+### Gedcom-L agreements<a name="gedcom"/>

-The Gedcom 5.5EL extension is described [here](http://wiki-en.genealogy.net/Gedcom_5.5EL).
-For _LOC records, we additionally allow fields from [this specification](http://wiki-en.genealogy.net/GEDCOM/PLAC-Tag#Agreements_for_PLAC), thus we end up with the following structure:
+The Gedcom-L agreements regarding PLAC are described [here](http://wiki-en.genealogy.net/GEDCOM/PLAC-Tag#Agreements_for_PLAC).
+They specify with the following structure:

 ~~~~
 0 @<XREF:_LOC>@ _LOC